![]() | |

 His descendants have numbered over thirty thousand persons.
 Among these are four hundred college graduates, over thirty college professors, as many authors, four governors, over thirty judges, over thirty members of the US Congress, sixty officers of the Revolutionary army; Professors Dane, Whitney, and Goodrich of Yale; Newberry and Dwight of Columbia; Robinson of Union Theogogical Seminary, etc. etc. etc.

-The circumstances of David's death completely dominate the stories told of him in the family histories, so I could not find the answer to a question I had about his early life: Both of his parents died in July 1655, when David was only four years old.
+The circumstances of David's tragic death completely dominate the stories told about him in the family histories.
+As a result, I could not find the answer to a question I had about his early life: Both of his parents died in July 1655, when David was only four years old.
 I don't know who raised him.

 Sarah was David's first wife.
 She had died before the Deerfield Raid, as had David's second wife.
 David and his third wife, Abigail, and two of their children were taken captive.
 A third child escaped by hiding in a corn bin.
 Abigail was taken but eventually ransomed, and one of the children stayed with a Mohawk family.
 David and the youngest child did not survive the march to Canada.